- Teacher Admissions

 - Maintain a 2.75 GPA.

-- Meet the standardized testing requirement (ACT, SAT, PPST or GRE) for admission into the Teacher Education program.
+- Meet the minimum standardized testing requirement (ACT, SAT, GRE or Praxis I).

 Other Requirements & Information: